-From climate change to gender equality, security to the emergence of a digital society; today’s governance issues increasingly transcend national borders.
-In this global context, policy- makers must come up with new responses to the unprecedented challenges our society will face during the next decade and beyond.
+From climate change and gender equality to migration and the emergence of a digital society, governance issues are increasingly transcending national borders.
+In this global context, policymakers must design new responses to the unprecedented challenges our society will face during the next decade and beyond.

 Combining interdisciplinary perspectives with hands-on training

-The programme is designed to examine the most pressing policy issues of our time through an interdisciplinary lens, by bringing together perspectives from political science, sociology, economics, law, history, business and technology.
-Built upon a uniquely analytical approach that considers the broader impact of governing beyond nation states, students learn not only which policy tools to consider, but how best to combine and orchestrate them in order to design effective outcome-driven transnational policies.
+Designed to examine the most pressing policy issues of our time through an interdisciplinary lens, the MTnG brings together adjacent perspectives from the areas of political science, international relations, public management, economics, and law.
+Our teaching approach considers the broader impact of governing beyond nation states, so students not only learn about which policy tools to consider, but also how best to combine and orchestrate these tools to design effective, outcome-driven transnational policy solutions.

-As a Master student in Transnational Governance, you will…
+As a master’s student at the School of Transnational Governance, you will…

-- … be part of an international class with fellow students from all over the world.
+… be part of a uniquely diverse class with fellow students from all over the world.

-- … learn through a diverse set of learning methodologies.
+… learn through a diverse set of applied learning methodologies.

-- … be taught by an international faculty of academic excellence.
+… be taught by an international faculty of academic scholars and public policy practitioners.

-- … interact directly with your professors and other EUI members.
+… interact one-to-one with professors and other EUI members.

 |If you have any questions on the programme, requirements, application and selection procedures, please contact the STG Admissions Officer Adrian Pop at [email protected].